 Determining First-Time Buyer Status

-The definition of a first-time buyer focuses on individuals who have never owned residential property together before, meaning if one person has prior homeownership experience, the pair might lose potential financial aids designed specifically for newcomers to the property ladder.
+The definition of a first-time buyer focuses on individuals who have never owned residential property before, meaning if one person has prior homeownership experience, the pair might lose potential financial aids designed specifically for newcomers to the property ladder.

 As mortgage brokers with expertise in this field, we often assist clients in understanding how previous ownership impacts their ability to claim first-time buyer privileges.